MMostafa-Hub/GS-Headway-Data-Track/swe_principles/README.md

 ```
 pip install pandas matplotlib numpy pyyaml
 ```
+If you need to add another file extension you should install the related Python package
 ## Usage

-1. Input desired configurations in the `config.yaml` file.
+1. Create a configuration file e.g. `config.yaml` (Check the example below to see the structure)
-2. Open a terminal in the project directory and run `timesereis_client.py`
+2. Open a terminal in the project directory and run `timesereis_client.py` by specifying the paths for the configuration file and data dump

 ## Example
 1. Modify `config.yaml` for the desired time series sample